VISITOR

 Typical timeline

 INZ targets 80% of standard visitor visa decisions within 2 weeks.
-Processing slows during the summer surge (October to February, especially around Christmas) when application volume rises sharply — applicants travelling in peak season should submit at least 6 to 8 weeks ahead.
+Processing slows during the summer surge (October to February, especially around Christmas) when application volume rises sharply, so applicants travelling in peak season should submit at least 6 to 8 weeks ahead.
 Cases with complications (prior declines, character matters, complex evidence stacks) take longer.
 An interim visa is issued automatically if you apply onshore for a new visitor visa and your current visa expires while the application is being decided.

 Frequently asked questions